-The n-size of ten will apply to all school designations where a school designation refers to the school's star rating; however, with respect to school designations for TSI and ATSI, the n-size will be increased to 25.
-In the SEA's experience and through stakeholder input, the n-size should be increased for these type of high stakes designations.
+The N size of ten will apply to all school classification where a school classification refers to the school's star rating; however, with respect to school classification for TSI and CSI, the N size will be increased to 25.
+In the SEA's experience and through stakeholder input, the N size should be increased for these type of high stakes designations.